saurabhk/fast-cmix/README.md

 * Swapped certain byte regions during preprocessing - a trick originally used in PAQ8HP.
 * Improved handling of zero state in PAQ8HP mixer.
 * Better handling of UTF characters in PAQ8HP.

+# Changes for v3
+* Added back two of the cmix context mixers (which were removed in v2).

 # Instructions
 The installation and usage instructions for cmix-hp are the same as for STARLIT.
 For convenience, most of the information below is copied from STARLIT documentation.